1) The Preceptor Program

 8) A vision to bridge the study and practice of law

->

-> Engaged learning is at the heart of Elon Law's program of legal education.
-In addition to clinics, externships, the preceptor program and hands-on approaches to learning the law in the classroom, students network with attorneys, judges, elected officials and business leaders through a variety of programs offered at Elon Law, including recurring receptions with the legal community.
+Engaged learning is at the heart of Elon Law's program of legal education.
+In addition to clinics, immersive work placements, the preceptor program and hands-on approaches to learning the law in the classroom, students network with attorneys, judges, elected officials and business leaders through a variety of programs offered at Elon Law, including recurring receptions with the legal community.

->

-> Students regularly interact with the law school's distinguished advisory board, led by David Gergen, the former adviser to four U.S. presidents and CNN senior political analyst.
-Advisory board members include Jim Hunt, the former four-term North Carolina governor, three former North Carolina Supreme Court chief justices, for which the law school's national moot court competition is named, and a former president of the American Bar Association.
+Students regularly interact with the law school's distinguished advisory board, led by David Gergen, the former adviser to four U.S. presidents and CNN senior political analyst.
+Advisory board members include three former North Carolina Supreme Court chief justices, for which the law school's national moot court competition is named, and a former president of the American Bar Association.

->

-> The law school's growing alumni community is excelling in the profession, embracing leadership roles in society and supporting current students through networking and mentoring.
+The law school's growing alumni community is excelling in the profession, embracing leadership roles in society and supporting current students through networking and mentoring.

 9) A part of the nation's leader in engaged learning